replicatedhq/replicated-field-labs/labs/lab08-airgap-lite/README.md

             - "1"
 ```

-So we'll need to create a new release in order to fix this.
+So we'll need to deploy a new release in order to fix this.

 ***
 ## Deploying a new version